“Stereotypes do exist, but we have to walk through them.” -Forest Whitaker

 But I think we all know the first one is right. *wink*

 #4 It’s Really as Beautiful Here as the Photos

 We live in a beautiful country.
 From the redwood forest to the gulf stream waters… You get the gist.

 But here in Louisville, you get a taste of a lot of different scenic sights.
 We’ve got lakes galore, incredible forests, and even some smallish mountains.
 Mammoth Caves is just minutes away and I haven’t even mentioned the Ohio River!
 Did I say that Louisville is the City of Parks?
 Yeah, we’re pretty great.

 More than the famous Hot Brown, Louisville is building a foodie reputation.
 From Zagat to Travel + Leisure, critics who know food are calling Louisville a hidden gem for fine cuisine.

 The surging NuLu district is adding to the bounty of amazing restaurants already speckled throughout the city.
-Just ask Steve Coomes, a National food critic who routinely raves about some our city’s fine dining experiences.
+Just ask Steve Coomes, a National food critic who routinely raves about some of our city’s fine dining experiences.

 #2 Louisville Loves Bourbon

 What the world is learning, Louisville already knew.
 Bourbon is really, really good.
-Even better, Louisville is right in the heart of bourbon country!
+Even better, Louisville is right in the heart of Bourbon Country!

 Technically bourbon is a whiskey but true connoisseurs know better.
 There’s a reason that Pappy Van Winkle is now selling for $1,500 a bottle.